Who we are

 “I’m honoured to be a part of such a fantastic team and am passionate about the life changing and empowering work that SOS provides Nationwide.
 It is such a great pleasure to be part of an organisation that is making a lasting difference in so many lives.
 I truly believe every person on this earth has mental health and SOS has given me great tools to mind my mental health and my life is the better for it.”

-Noeleen Wills – Programmes Coordinator
+Noeleen Wills – WRAP Facilitator